dhable/caffeinatedideas.com/resources/templates/md/posts/2012-07-25-apples-mountain-lion-up-to-date-program.md

 piece of hardware and ties the serial number to the purchase order.
 ERP systems like SAP and Oracle have been doing this for years so simply knowing the serial number would enable them to know when and who purchased the machine.
-This would tell them which machines qualify for free upgrades to Mountain Lion and which don\'t.
-I\'m not sure what\'s taking so long to verify my purchase but given the speed of database queries, I\'m guessing they dropped the ball or implemented some process where every request needs to be manually confirmed.
+This would tell them which machines qualify for free upgrades to Mountain Lion and which don't.
+I'm not sure what's taking so long to verify my purchase but given the speed of database queries, I'm guessing they dropped the ball or implemented some process where every request needs to be manually confirmed.

 Second, the AppStore should make this whole web request process obsolete.
-The machine\'s serial number that I input on the up-to-date form came from the System Info utility.
+The machine's serial number that I input on the up-to-date form came from the System Info utility.
 The AppStore program should have done the same lookup on my machine, send a query to the backend to determine if I qualify for the upgrade and then tie the upgrade to my